Test data management (TDM) is the process for providing controlled data access to modern teams throughout the software development lifecycle (SDLC).

 A modern TDM solution should look to reduce the number of unmonitored copies of test data across environments, enable the sharing of common data blocks across similar copies (saving on storage), and reduce manual processes with increased workflow automation to save on operating costs.

-Masking tools have emerged as an effective and reliable method of protecting actual data from production.
+Masking tools like Delphix have emerged as an effective and reliable method of protecting actual data from production.
 By irreversibly replacing sensitive data fields with fictitious yet realistic data values.
 Masking ensures regulatory compliance by completely neutralizing the risk of data breach in test environments.
 To make masking practical and effective, organizations should consider the following requirements:

 Many organizations fail to adequately mask test data because they lack a complete solution with out-of-the-box functionality to discover sensitive data and then audit the trail of masked data.
 In addition, an effective approach should mask testing data consistently while maintaining referential integrity across multiple, heterogeneous sources.